mmalinova/MonthlyPerformanceReports/README.md

 # Monthly performance report

 Monthly performance report is a simple Java console application that generates monthly performance reports.
-This application is implement for MentorMate as next step to the interview.

 ## How does ot works?

  - Receive a command-line argument that is path to JSON data file (format provided